Two Years After Quitting My Job, I Found Myself Building in Canada

 I have not fully figured out the exact shape yet, but I have a rough sense: more human-centred products, more natural interaction, and maybe hardware.
 The real-time voice work in Joe Speaking is already pointing me in that direction.

 These two years made one thing clearer: I am better suited to building things with a point of view and real needs behind them.
-I do not want to create the illusion of growth around problems people do not actually feel.
-I also do not want to return to systems that slowly consume people through process and hierarchy.
+I do not want to manufacture the illusion of growth around problems people do not actually feel.
+And I do not want to return to systems that slowly consume people through process and hierarchy.

 Maybe English, AI, immigration, community, Joe Speaking, hotpot, barbecue gatherings, and all these scattered experiences will connect someday.

-So next, I will keep building and showing up in the real world, turning what I notice and struggle with into products.
+So next, I will keep building and keep showing up in the real world, turning what I notice and what I struggle with into products.

 I still have to keep the immigration process moving.
 More importantly, I have already stepped onto this Pathless Path, and I intend to keep walking it.

-Not to chase traffic or prove anything to anyone, but to keep building what I believe in.
+Not to chase traffic, and not to prove anything to anyone, but to keep building what I believe in.

 So let's keep going.